brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 **Registered Brainhack Global 2020 Event:**
 <!-- Specify the city and country of the Brainhack Global 2020 event that you
 registered for.
-If your local event has a special name or topic (e.g. Brainhack London - Clinical Nuroanatomy), please do specify that as well to help us distinguish between potential events in the same city. -->
+If your local event has a special name or topic (e.g. Brainhack London - Clinical Neuroanatomy), please do specify that as well to help us distinguish between potential events in the same city. -->

 **Project Description:**